Bindy Scout¶

 bindy.firestoned.io/zone |

-Yes | The DNS zone that owns the Ingress hosts (e.g. example.com).
-All hosts in the Ingress rules must belong to this zone.
-Hosts outside the zone are skipped with a warning. |
+The DNS zone for this resource (e.g. example.com).
+Overrides the operator's --default-zone.
+For Ingress: hosts outside the zone are skipped with a warning. |

 bindy.firestoned.io/ip |